-Our pro forma net tangible book value as of December 31, 2021 was approximately \$ million, or \$ per share of Class A Common Stock.
+Our pro forma net tangible book value as of March 31, 2022 was approximately \$\frac{1}{2}\$ million, or \$\frac{1}{2}\$ per share of Class A Common Stock.
 Pro forma net tangible book value represents the amount of total tangible assets less total liabilities, and pro forma net tangible book value per share represents pro forma net tangible book value divided by the Class A Common Stock outstanding, after giving effect to the offering.

-After giving effect to (a) the Reclassification, (b) the 2022 Dividend, (c) our sale of assumed initial public offering price of \$ per share (the midpoint of the price range on the cover of this prospectus) and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, and (d) the sale of shares of Class A Common Stock by the selling stockholder in this offering, from which we will not receive any proceeds, our pro forma net tangible book value as of December 31, 2021 would have been \$ million, or \$ per share.
+After giving effect to (a) the Reclassification, (b) the 2022 Dividend, (c) our sale of shares of Class A Common Stock in this offering at an assumed initial public offering price of \$ per share (the midpoint of the price range on the cover of this prospectus) and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, and (d) the sale of shares of Class A Common Stock by the selling stockholder in this offering, from which we will not receive any proceeds, our pro forma net tangible book value as of March 31, 2022 would have been \$ million, or \$ per share.
 This represents an immediate increase in pro forma net tangible book value of \$ per share to existing equity holders and an immediate dilution in net tangible book value of \$ per share to investors in this offering.